Beyonce Could Give Birth To Twins In 6 Weeks? Expert Claims Superstar Is In Third-Trimester Of Pregnancy

 When do you think Beyonce will give birth to her twins?
 Let us know in the comments section below!

-[Featured Image by Christopher Polk / Staff / Getty Images]
+[Featured Image by Christopher Polk/Staff/Getty Images]